MotusWTS/motusClient/inst/doc/upstream_api.md

    batches_for_all (batchID, authToken) - administrative users only

-       - batchID: integer largest batchID we already have
+       - batchID: integer; largest batchID we already have
        - authToken: authorization token returned by authenticate_user

       e.g.